abzl/movies-night/README.md

 * Implement a responsive design using one media query.
 * Deploy to a hosting service like Github Pages.
 * A funcitonal and responsive search box.
-* Responsive genre buttons.
+* Responsive buttons.
-* Minimalist and attractive website (best queality possible for the posters).
+* Minimalist and attractive website.
-* Functionalty across the site (login, sign up and footer links).
+* Functionalty across the site.
 * Make sure the page renders well in any screen size.

 Post-MVP:

 * Integration with a social network.
-* Include an option for the user to watch upcoming movies.
-* Include the option to see articles and reviews from the best critics in the industry.
 * Version en Español.

 Goals:

-* Help our users find the best movies to watch.
+* Help our users find the relevant news.
 * Create a user friendly interface.

 Priority Matrix: